 Where they are in Australia

 © Creative Commons.
 Free for non-commercial use with attribution and link to covid19data.com.au.
 Data and site produced by journalist and communications consultant Juliette O'Brien (LinkedIn profile - log in to view).

 Supported by Tanveer Bal, Ananth Selladoray, Robert de Graaf and Naveen Kaushik from OutputAI Labs.
 Collaborators: Rahul Vashisth, Noel Mathews, Rashid Elhawli, Shruti Khunte, Shrey Sharma, Suraj Enumula, Mohan Kiran.

 There are many ways this site can be improved and expanded.
-If you would consider supporting this work through a donation, it would be deeply appreciated.
-Donors will receive updates about the work we're doing.
+Will you become a supporter of this work?
+Donors will receive updates about the developments we're working on.